What is low code? Definition, use cases, and benefits

 The primary goal of low code is to reduce the amount of “hand-coding” (i.e., code done from scratch) and increase the amount of code reused and apps developed.
 Low code is highly composable, meaning that when you use the visual IDE to construct a component, it’s easy to then reuse that component in different situations.

-In the below video, for instance, our developer advocate, Chris Smith, creates an internal tool app for managing sales inventory stored in MongoDB: a vast majority using Retool’s visual interface, then final customizations using in-line JavaScript.
+As an example, developer advocate Chris Smith creates an internal tool app for managing sales inventory stored in MongoDB: a vast majority using Retool’s visual interface.
+Then, the final customizations are added via in-line JavaScript.

 Low code vs. no code: the differences and similarities